jasalt/daw-livestream-helper/README.md

 Based on Python 3.8.6 and Beeware [Toga](https://toga.readthedocs.io/en/latest/) native GUI application framework (0.3.0.dev24).

-Written and tested on MacOS 11.1 (Intel) and should run on Linux.
-Aiming to support Windows 10 (and 7) shortly as it's my main DAW system (see later section).
+Written and tested on MacOS 11.1 (Intel) where it's working 100%.
+Windows has a memory leak problem waiting for fix from Toga side (see later section).
+Should run on Linux but haven't tested.

 # Development

 ![Concept Image](https://github.com/jasalt/daw-livestream-helper/blob/master/docs/210107-daw-livestream-helper.png)